gtzjh/mymodels/README.md

 - **sample_shap_data_k**: Similar meaning to the `sample_background_data_k`.
 The test set will be implemented for **SHAP value calculation**.
 (Default is `None`)

 - **output_raw_data**: Whether to save the raw data.
 Default is `False`.

+> SHAP currently doesn't support multi-class classification tasks when using **GBDT** models.
+This limitation may affect the interpretability results and users should verify compatibility with their use case.

 #### Output